bimobject/docs/docs/minidocs/products/product.md

 ## This is a product entity

-In Eando X, everything centers on your products.
+In EandoX, everything centers on your products.
 A product represents a single SKU, and can be seen as a container that holds data from other entities (such as components, materials, packaging, factories etc.).

 ![Image of the product dependency tree](/minidocs/products/product-diagram.jpg)